nicklohmann/Battleship-Cold-War/README.md

 ## [Play the Game Here](https://battleship-cold-war-nickl.netlify.app/)

 Battleship-Cold-War is a simple recreation of the popular board game Battleship.
-Battleship is a casual two-player guessing game.
+Battleship is a casual two-player strategy guessing game to sink all of the ships on the enemy board.
 The game begins with each player placing their ships without the other player seeing, and taking turns attempting shots onto the enemy board to sink all of their ships!

 **Technologies Used:**
-1. JavaScript
++ JavaScript
-2. HTML
++ HTML
-3. CSS
++ CSS
++ Git

 **Credits:**